HennanGadelha/HennanGadelha/README.md

 ### Hi there 👋

 My name is Hennan Gadelha.
-I work as a software developer at Zup, with Java and Kotlin languages.
+I work as a software developer at itau, with Java and Kotlin languages.

 Known languages and tools 🛠